NYUCCL/psiTurk/doc/settings.rst

 launching.

-table_name
+assignments_table_name
 ~~~~~~~~~~

-Specifies the table of the database you would like to write to.
+Specifies the table of the database you would like to write participant data to.

 :Type: ``string``